kyoro1/image_analysis_with_automl_in_azure/README.md

 - Prepare [Azure subscription](https://azure.microsoft.com/en-us/free/), and [AML workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace).
 You may find [the steps here](00.%20provisioning.ipynb).

 ## c.2 Annotate for images and prepare datasets in AML
-- Decide which image analysis will be satisfied with your demand between image classification or object detection.
+- Decide which image analysis will be satisfied with your demand between image classification or object detection.[^0]
     ![image tasks](./docs/images/image_tasks.png)
     - `image classification` is divided as two tasks: `multi-class` and `multi-label`.
         - `multi-class`: We can select only one class for each image, and some class must be selected.